sharath-wq/Craftopia/README.md

 Once you have the project running, you can use it as follows:

--   As an artisan, you can:
+-   As an admin, you can:

-    -   Create an account and list your handicraft products for sale.
+    -   Create an account and list your products for sale.
     -   Manage your product listings, including updating prices, descriptions, and availability.
     -   View orders placed by customers.
 -   As a customer, you can: